 History… the story of humankind

 EMU is a Christian liberal arts college dedicated to Mennonite values of peacebuilding and service.
 We study history from a global viewpoint, one that highlights our need for one another.
 Study history with us, and we’ll analyze the human experience through a peace and justice lens.
-We’ll prepare you for law school with an eye on change for the common good.

 A unique focus on faith in action

 EMU history grads treasure our program’s social history approach.
-We focus on groups like women, religious minorities and other individuals often overlooked in conventional history.
+We focus on groups like women, religious minorities and other individuals often overlooked in conventional history classes.
 Our history students are exposed to various viewpoints and explore the many ways God works in history through people — the meek and the mighty, the famous and the little-known, major world powers and developing nations.

 Our students develop a Christian perspective on evolving economic and political systems and cultural and religious issues.
 We encourage them to think of the moral and ethical implications of particular ideas and events from the past.